Questions and Answers

 Our mission aims to address the spectrum – from those for whom autism may be a great strength, to those who require significant support to remain safe.
 Research confirms that each person on the autism spectrum is unique, and our goal is to address these diverse needs.

 All our mission objectives and work currently underway at Autism Speaks consider this diversity.
 While we know we can’t be everything to everyone, we remain relentless in our commitment to promoting solutions across the spectrum and throughout the life span.

 Here are just some of the ways Autism Speaks is working to help people on the spectrum every day:

 - Increasing global understanding and acceptance through education, awareness, and inclusion.
 We use our platforms to share stories of autistic people across the spectrum and throughout the life span in their own words whenever possible.

-- Being a catalyst for life-enhancing research breakthroughs by investing in collaborative, open science that will bring about a future of more personalized treatments and therapies for those on the spectrum.
+- Being a catalyst for life-enhancing research breakthroughs by investing in collaborative, open science that will bring about a future of more personalized interventions and therapies for those on the spectrum.
 We also fund research with more immediate impact for people who benefit from better treatments of medical conditions that often accompany autism, such as GI issues, sleep disorders, feeding disorders, anxiety, and seizures.

 - Increasing early childhood screening and timely intervention with our bilingual public service campaigns aiming to lower the age of diagnosis to help children with autism reach their fullest potential and offering resources to help caregivers better support their child with autism.